jeffpar/pcjs.v1/tests/pcx86/testmon/int14/README.md

 You should now be able to control the PC using the TestMonitor utility, in your choice of either "terminal mode" or "command mode".

-WARNING: Not all serial port adapters support interrupt-driven I/O, either because:

-- The adapter is broken
-- The adapter's IRQ has been disabled

-If yours doesn't seem to work, then install INT14.COM with /P for "polled mode":
+If interrupt-driven I/O doesn't seem to be working, then try installing INT14.COM with /P for "polled mode":

     INT14 /P